pattonsgirl/CEG2350/docs/Labs/Lab11/Instructions.md

 2. Confirm that your chosen web serving service is running
 3. Download [`simple-site.tar.gz`](https://github.com/pattonsgirl/CEG2350/blob/main/Labs/Lab11/simple-site.tar.gz) to your AWS instance
    - [URL to download .tar.gz file](https://github.com/pattonsgirl/CEG2350/raw/refs/heads/main/Labs/Lab11/simple-site.tar.gz)
+4. Change the permissions for `/var/www/html`:
+   - For the `/var/www/html` **folder** - the owner can read, edit, and view (execute) the directory; members of the group can read, edit, and view (execute) the directory; others on the system can only read and view (execute) the directory.
-4. Change the permissions for the folder `/var/www/html` so that your user is the owner and primary group, your user (and members of your group) can read and write, and others can only read.
+   - For the **files in the folder** - your user is the owner and primary group, your user (and members of your group) can read and write, and others can only read.
+Ensure the next steps also utilize these permissions.
 5. Extract the compressed archive to `/var/www/html`
 6. Edit the `index.html` file in `/var/www/html` with:
    - your name where `YOUR LAST NAME HERE` is.
 Make this `div` visible